MuthiahAinun/MuthiahAinun.github.io/cv.md

 <section style="margin-bottom: 2em;">
   <h3>🧭 Profile</h3>
   <p>
-    I am a highly motivated graduate in Computer and Network Engineering with a strong passion for data, artificial intelligence, and meaningful digital systems.
-I have contributed to a variety of projects ranging from educational websites to machine learning pipelines, combining technical precision with a human-centered mindset.
-My work reflects both structured thinking and a deep sensitivity to impact translating complex ideas into systems that serve.
+    Computer and Network Engineering Graduate with certification in AI Engineering and experience in Web Development and Data Analysis.
+Developed machine learning pipelines and educational web systems, applying structured problem-solving to deliver effective solutions.
+Skilled in Python, data preprocessing, and model optimization with proven ability to translate data into actionable insights.
+Portfolio projects available on GitHub.
   </p>
 </section>